 In an amazing contradiction, we’re still dodging fats in fear of their high caloric value and potential role in increasing risk of heart disease, replacing most of them with carbs and sugar.
 Even though carbs are a needed nutrient to some extent, the typical Western diet is exceedingly carb-rich.

 However, health professionals still warn us about the dangers of low-carb diets.
-There’s also an overly-feared term in the mix, by the name of ketosis, a presumably dangerous side-effect of a low-carb diet.
+There’s also an overly-feared term in the mix called ketosis, a presumably dangerous side-effect of a low-carb diet.

-In simpler words, ketosis occurs when our body is using fat for energy.
-During fat metabolism, ketone bodies are produced and used by most cells for energy.
-Acetone, is one type of ketone molecule that can’t be assimilated and is excreted through urine and breath.
+Ketosis occurs when our body uses fat for energy.
+During fat metabolism, most cells produce and use ketone bodies for energy.
+Acetone is one type of ketone molecule that can’t be assimilated and is excreted through urine and breath.

-The body resorts to burning fat (no matter if it’s fat we just ate or stored fat), when all glycogen stores are depleted.
+The body resorts to burning fat (whether it’s fat we just ate or stored fat), when all glycogen stores are depleted.
 This happens during low-carb diets, fasting and starvation.
-Contrary to many health expert opinions, ketosis is a perfectly natural state.
+Contrary to many health experts’ opinions, ketosis is a perfectly natural state.

 Ketoacidosis is a different state, truly dangerous to be in.
-It results from increased fat metabolism, due to insufficient insulin and is commonly associated with type I diabetes.
-When ketoacidosis occurs, ketone levels are much higher than during ketosis, somewhere between 15 mM and 25 mM.
-If left untreated it may result in diabetic coma.
+It results from increased fat metabolism due to insufficient insulin and is commonly associated with type I diabetes.
+When ketoacidosis occurs, ketone levels are much higher than during ketosis, between 15 mM and 25 mM.
+If left untreated, it may result in diabetic coma.

-We can see evidence of native ketogenic diets in several populations around the world.
-The Inuit, a culture that lived for thousands of years on a low-carb diet.
-Some speculations appeared, saying that several groups of people, such as the Inuit were genetically predisposed to handle a ketogenic diet without adverse effects.
+We can see evidence of native ketogenic diets in several populations worldwide.
+The Inuit a culture that lived for thousands of years on a low-carb diet.
+Some speculations appeared, saying that several groups, such as the Inuit, were genetically predisposed to handle a ketogenic diet without adverse effects.

-However, there have been many arctic explorers such as Vilhjalmur Stefansson, Fridtjof Nansen, Frederick Schwatka and John Rae who adapted to the native ketogenic diets without compromising any aspect of their health.
+However, many arctic explorers, such as Vilhjalmur Stefansson, Fridtjof Nansen, Frederick Schwatka, and John Rae, adapted to the native ketogenic diets without compromising any aspect of their health.

-After adapting to the native ketogenic diet during a 2-3 week period, Shwatka said he could easily manage “prolonged sledge journeys” by relying exclusively on the Inuit diet.
+After adapting to the native ketogenic diet during a 2-3 week period, Shwatka said he could easily manage “prolonged sled journeys” by relying exclusively on the Inuit diet.

-Arctic explorer Vilhjalmur Stefansson and his fellow explorers also followed the Inuit diet for an entire year and showed no illness after they were questioned by medical authorities.
-So the supposition concerning the Inuit’s and other cultures’ genetic predisposition to handling ketogenic diets is definitely not supported by the evidence.
+Arctic explorer Vilhjalmur Stefansson and his fellow explorers followed the Inuit diet for an entire year and showed no illness after medical authorities questioned them.
+So, the supposition concerning the Inuit’s and other cultures’ genetic predisposition to handling ketogenic diets is definitely not supported by the evidence.
 Others successfully adapted while remaining perfectly healthy.

-A comprehensive review of 229 hunter-gatherer societies spread all around the world concluded that 73% of these societies got more than 50% of their energy from animal foods, while only 14% derived more than 50% of energy by eating plant-based foods.
+A comprehensive review of 229 hunter-gatherer societies worldwide concluded that 73% of these societies got more than 50% of their energy from animal foods.
+In contrast, only 14% derived more than 50% of energy by eating plant-based foods.

 So ketosis is a natural, perfectly safe state we all go from time to time.
 But can our bodies handle long-term ketosis?

-Evidence from studies analyzing weight-loss and health state by following ketogenic low-carb diets says yes.
-Conclusions show greater weight-loss on long term (3-6 months) compared to low fat diets, but also positive changes in HDL cholesterol levels.
+Evidence from studies analyzing weight loss and health state by following ketogenic, low-carb diets says yes.
+Conclusions show greater weight loss on long term (3-6 months) compared to low-fat diets and positive changes in HDL cholesterol levels.

-Ketosis may be a safe state to be in, but it also matters how you get there.
+Ketosis may be a safe state, but it also matters how you get there.
 When adopting an intermittent fasting or a low-carb ketogenic diet, one must be very careful of maintaining nutritional balance.
-The safest way to do so is seeking advice from a health professional, rather than taking the matter into your own hands.
+The safest way to do so is to seek advice from a health professional rather than taking the matter into your own hands.